xandaron/xandaron/README.md

 - 🌱 I have recently completed a bachelors in computer science at the University of York and am looking for work as a software developer

 Current projects:
-- I'm currently working on a custom chess engine
+- Chess engine: I'm working on a custom chess engine/bot in C#.
+- Celest: Celest is a project to create a graphics and physics engines to be used as part of a custom game engine.

 <!---
 xandaron/xandaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.